 The weekend.
 We look forward to these two days of recurring freedom more than just about anything else.
 We’ve worked a long week and earned two days to recover.
-After some well-deserved R&R, Sunday evening rolls around and all of a sudden, we start to get a little anxious.
+After some well-deserved R&R, Sunday evening rolls around and all of a sudden, we start to get a little anxious and acquire a recurring fear of a Monday return to work.
 The Sunday Scaries attack!

 Let’s face it: Mondays kinda blow.
 But we can learn to embrace the start of each week.

 I love the popularized term to describe this affliction: The Sunday Scaries.
 How appropriate, considering Halloween is right around the corner.
 It’s easy to understand how this problem can blow up a peaceful, lazy Sunday.

 If you hate your job, your brain signals impending conflict and stress.
 You’ve been conditioned to hate Mondays, and that’s the heart of the matter we’ve got to solve.